-Most people know that Outlook stores your email in a PST file, but figuring out where that file is located is a lot more tricky.
-Here’s how to figure out where it is, and how you can move it to another drive to save space on your primary drive.
+Most people know that Outlook stores email for each account in a personal table storage (PST) file, but figuring out where that file is located depends on what version of Outlook you’re using.
+Here’s where Outlook stores your files and how you can move them if you need to.

 Outlook 2010: HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\Outlook\

 Next, you’ll create a new value inside that

 Outlook key and choose New > Expandable String Value.
 Name the new value

 ForcePSTPath .
 Note that if you’re working with an OST file rather than a PST file, you can create a value named

 ForceOSTPath instead.
 In fact, it’s probably a good idea to create both values so you can keep all your Outlook data files together in one location.